Built with Indexhibit

 The air contained in a room takes up all the available space.
 Although unable to resist deformation, it still is a substance that yields force.
 How do we perceive it's kinetics?

-In Between Below Above looked into what it means to live in an atmosphere.
-What is the weight of the air above us?
+Usually we take they air around us for granted, until it's not there anymore.
+The project In Between Below Above looked into how the perception of the atmosphere is enhanced through knowledge, imagination and the senses.
+What is the weight of the air above our heads?
 How do our goodbyes and cries travel through the air?
 What if candles could burn up-side down?
-The only area in a room where there is no air is inside the light bulbs.

 An attempt to make a candle burn upside-down